Asadrayat/Hadalabo/README.md

-# [smileOptics]
+# [hadalabo]

 <a href="https://smileoptics.com/">https://smileoptics.com</a>

-Welcome to [smileOptics], where style meets functionality!
+Welcome to [hadalabo], where style meets functionality!
 Our carefully curated collection offers a seamless shopping experience for fashion-forward individuals seeking quality and trendsetting designs.

 ## About

-[smileOptics] is an e-commerce store built on Shopify, offering a wide range of fashion apparel and accessories.
+[hadalabo] is an e-commerce store built on Shopify, offering a wide range of fashion apparel and accessories.
 Our mission is to provide customers with high-quality products and exceptional shopping experience.

 ## Features